KumarLabJax/mouse-tracking-runtime/README.md

 Trained Models:
 * Gait Paper Model: https://zenodo.org/records/6380163

+### ORT Model

+In the source repository, there is an `onnx` branch with example code under `tools/export-onnx.py`.
+Essentially, the model is loaded within the original environment followed by a call to `torch.onnx.export`.

 ## Multi-Mouse Pose

 Original Training Code: https://github.com/KumarLabJax/deep-hrnet-mouse Trained Models:
 * Top-down: In Progress
 * Bottom-up: (Not published)

+### ORT Model

+In the source repository, there is an `onnx` branch with example code under `tools/export-onnx.py`.
+Essentially, the model is loaded within the original environment followed by a call to `torch.onnx.export`.

 ## Multi-Mouse Segmentation